 Lists of the shops and markets for this price collector is also extracted from d_shops_MMYY

-The following three datasets in CSPro database format are created:

-BLTA and BLTB containing the prices from last month for the price collector.
-These have the same structure as the BTLA/BLTB files

-PRODUCTS: This is used to populate the roster of products for a given shop with last months info with the format and this is the dataset that it actually used by the CPI_APP application.
+The dataset PRODUCTS (in CSPro database format) is created.
+This is used to populate the roster of products for a given shop with last months info with the format and this is the dataset that it actually used by the CPI_APP application.

 The “initiate new month” choice must be chosen at least once before the price collection for a given month start, it is, however, no problem if it is chosen more than once, and it MUST be chosen again if for some reason any of the lookup files has been changed.